ODM2/YODA-File/README.md

 ### Design Vision
 A YODA File follows the data serialization and interchange format of [YAML](http://en.wikipedia.org/wiki/YAML) ("YAML Ain't Markup Language"), a superset of [JSON](http://www.json.org/) (JavaScript Object Notation).
 YAML can be readily [parsed by any modern computer language](http://yaml.org/).

-The key feature of a YODA file that distiguishes it from generic YAML is that a YODA file (1) organizes data into a comma-separated data array (e.g. a data table or DataFrame) with multiple columns and rows, and (2) provides all the metadata of an [ODM2](https://github.com/ODM2/ODM2) [Dataset](https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md) so that the data array can be parsed by software into an [ODM2](https://github.com/ODM2/ODM2) database instance.
+The key feature of a YODA file that distiguishes it from generic YAML is that a YODA file:
+1. Organizes data into a comma-separated data array (e.g. a data table or DataFrame) with multiple columns and rows, and
+2. Provides all the metadata of an [ODM2](https://github.com/ODM2/ODM2) [Dataset](https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md) so that the data array can be parsed by software into an [ODM2](https://github.com/ODM2/ODM2) database instance.

 [YODA Profiles](https://github.com/ODM2/YODA-File/blob/master/doc/YODA_profiles.md#yoda-profiles) have been developed for common dataset types to define expectations for the data array block and to facilitate data/metadata input forms/templates for the end-user.